jmrr/phd_thesis/Corrections/list_of_changes.md

 15. Clearly summarise in the Conclusion chapter the limitations of your methods, based on the experimental validation

 16. The formatting of the references should be improved and made uniform

+ - [x] I have reviewed and homogenised the format in all the references.
+In
+ particular:
+   - [x] For the journal articles I have made sure volume and pages were included.
+   - [ ] For the conference proceedings, I have homogenised the name of the proceedings, sometimes the title of the book was inverted.
+   - [x] For URLs, I have added the date I last accessed the resource.

 17. References [54] and [55] are corresponding to the same paper